Dr. Daniel Farris

 Department of Music

 Currently, Daniel performs as a tenor chorister/soloist and conductor in Oklahoma and the Dallas/Fort Worth area, and is a regional and international scholar, having presented topics and research for the Athens Institute of Education and Research (2010 Athens, Greece), Southwestern American Choral Directors Association (2012 Dallas, TX), and other conferences.
-He has conducted honor choirs in Texas and Oklahoma, including the Tri-State Honor Choir (2011 and 2012), SWOSU Chamber Choir (OMEA 2011), the Western Oklahoma Choral Directors Association Junior High Honor Choir (2008), and the Arlington High School Colt Chorale (TMEA 2005).
+He has conducted honor choirs in Texas, Oklahoma, and Arkansas, including the Oklahoma Percussive Arts Society (pending April 2014), the College Music Society South Central Conference (2014), Tri-State Honor Choir (2011 and 2012), SWOSU Chamber Choir (OMEA 2011), the Western Oklahoma Choral Directors Association Junior High Honor Choir (2008), and the Arlington High School Colt Chorale (TMEA 2005).
 Daniel has performed with the Dallas Opera Chorus (2001–2002), and has performed with choirs in Italy, England, and the United States.
-Daniel has been a guest artist with groups in the southwestern United States, including the Arts District Chorale (Dallas 2011–2012) and the Denton Bach Society (Denton, TX).
-In the summer of 2013, he completed a two-week lectureship as a visiting professor at Taipei Municipal University of Education where he taught courses in modern language diction, Latin American music listening and history courses, 20th century analysis, voice lessons, a choral master class, and a solo/duet master class (webpages with information to be found this summer later on TMUE’s English website).
-This March, Daniel and the Southwestern Singers will collaborate with Dr. David Bessinger and the SWOSU Percussion Ensemble to perform a concert at the College Music Society South Central Conference in Fort Smith, AR.
+He has been a guest artist with groups in the southwestern United States, including the Arts District Chorale (Dallas 2011–2012) and the Denton Bach Society (Denton, TX).
+In the summer of 2013, Daniel completed a two-week lectureship as a “distinguished visiting professor” at the University of Taipei (webpages with information to be found this summer later on UT's English website).

 Daniel lives in the Weatherford/Thomas area with his wife, Angela, and his three children Anthony, Amelia, and Daphne.